Surfari time: best beaches in Sri Lanka

 Kalpitiya, Sri Lanka © Shutterstock

-7. Nilaveli Beach
+7. For quiet beach days: Nilaveli Beach

 Some 10km north of Uppuveli is the straggling settlement of Nilaveli, home to another fine stretch of largely deserted beach.
 Guesthouses and hotels are sparsely scattered along the coast.
 The entire area retains a decidedly back-of-beyond atmosphere that makes even Uppuveli look like Ibiza.
 If you like very quiet days spent wave-gazing, beachcombing, snorkelling and hanging with the locals, Nilaveli is perfect.

-Join us on a once-in-a-lifetime voyage exploring stunning sunny beaches; lush green mountains; unspoilt forest trails and breath-taking world heritage sites.
+Join us on a once-in-a-lifetime voyage exploring stunning sunny beaches; lush green mountains; unspoilt forest trails and breathtaking world heritage sites.
 This all-encompassing tailor-made trip to affordable luxury in Sri Lanka includes accommodation, private transportation and a variety of excursions and activities.

 Nilaveli beach in Trincomalee, Sri Lanka © Shutterstock